Unload data

 dsbulk unload count -k healthcare -t health_data_mv -url ~/export-mv

-The following example unloads graph data from graph graph1 and table vertex_label1 to a CSV file:
+The following example unloads graph data from a graph named graph1 and a vertex label table named vertex_label1 to a CSV file:

 dsbulk unload --schema.graph graph1 --schema.vertex vertex_label1 \